Rewarding a good team is good for everyone

 - Reduces stress — Employees who are focused on doing a great job and less focused on avoiding problems won’t feel overwhelmed about their responsibilities.

-- Improves customer satisfaction and loyalty — Customers enjoy doing business with a company that has eager and committed employees.
-Frustrated employees, on the other hand, can leave a negative impression about the organization and chase customers away.
+- Improves customer satisfaction and loyalty — Customers simply enjoy doing business with a company that has committed, passionate employees.

 When to recognize employees